How much do you know about the History of Anchorage Alaska? Enjoy this look at Anchortown's unique past.

 Did you know?

-While they did not live on Ship Creek Flats, the area that would become Anchorage, the Dena’ina, a tribe of Athabascan Indians, lived around the area for over 1000 years.
+While they did not live on Ship Creek Flats, the area that became Anchorage, the Dena’ina, a tribe of Athabascan Indians, had lived in the surrounding areas for over 1000 years.

 Captain James Cook, an English explorer, first entered the Anchorage area by what would become known as Cook Inlet in 1778.

-On May 25, 1778, Captain Cook sailed into the inlet.
-His Sailing Master on the HMS Resolution was William Bligh.
-The two argued about the inlet.
+On May 25, of that year, Cook sailed into the inlet on the HMS Resolution.
+Cook's Sailing Master was William Bligh, and the two did not agree about the Inlet.
 Bligh insisted it was a river.
 The ship explored the inlet for nearly two weeks.

-Turnagain Arm is so named because they kept having to “turn again” while sailing the inlet.
+Turnagain Arm is so named because the HMS Resolution kept having to “turn again” while sailing the inlet.

-It didn't get started because someone discovered gold, although gold was discovered along Turnagain Arm (Cook Inlet) in 1888.
+It didn't get its start because someone discovered gold, although they did find gold along Turnagain Arm (Cook Inlet) in 1888.

-Anchorage got its start in 1915 when a construction camp was needed for the Alaska Railroad.
+Anchorage got its start in 1915 as a construction camp for the Alaska Railroad.

-More than 2000 people from all over the world began arriving at the mouth of Ship Creek, seeking employment.
+More than 2000 people from all over the world came to the mouth of Ship Creek, seeking employment.
 Some were merchants who would set up shops and other services.
-So, a kind of “tent city” was cobbled together at the mouth of Ship Creek and later along what became known as Government Hill.
+So, a kind of “tent city” sprang up along Ship Creek and later around what became known as Government Hill.

-It was the beginning of what would become the largest city in Alaska.
+It was the beginning of what is now the largest city in Alaska.

-In 1915, the muddy shores of Ship Creek greeted Steam ships bringing thousands to what would become Anchorage.
+In 1915, Cook Inlet greeted Steam ships bringing thousands to what would become Anchorage.

-In this edition of the Anchorage Memories VIP Club, you'll discover the beginning of Alaska's largest city.
+In this edition of the Alaska VIP Club and Podcast, you'll discover the beginning of Alaska's largest city.

 As the population grew, the new town needed a name.